What to Expect When a CD Matures

-Liquid CDs: some CDs allow you to pull funds out before maturity – without any penalty.
+Some CDs allow you to pull funds out before maturity — without any penalty.
 These “liquid” CDs are becoming more popular (because people like flexibility), but there’s no such thing as a free lunch.
-For the ability to pull out early, you’ll pay a cost in the form of a lower CD rate – you simply don’t earn as much on your money.
+For the ability to pull out early, you’ll pay a cost in the form of a lower CD rate — you simply don’t earn as much on your money.
 Some liquid CDs allow you to pull all of your money out while others set limits.
-Read more about how liquid CDs work.

 What Happens When a CD Matures

 When your CD matures, you’ve got several options, and it’s best to be proactive.

 Your bank or credit union is required to send you a notification shortly before your CD matures (see Regulation DD).
 The notification might come by regular mail or email, depending on how you’ve set things up with your bank.
 Pay attention to these notices, especially:

 - The maturity date of your CD

 - The default action if you do nothing (often the CD will renew or rollover to another CD)

 - The rate on renewing CDs (if this isn’t shown, make sure you find out — sometimes rollover rates are lower)

 - The maturity date for renewing CDs

 - The deadline to request a different action (such as transferring the money to your savings account)

 if you do nothing, your bank will usually put your money into another CD with the same length as the CD that just matured.
 For example, if your six month CD is maturing, you’ll often have a 10-day window of time after maturity to give instructions to your bank.
 If you ignore the notice, your bank will put the money into another six month CD.
 However, you might not earn the same rate that you were earning on the last CD — banks will pay what they currently offer to people buying six-month CDs, which might be more or less than you got previously.